-- Jaw Exercise 1.
+- TMJ Exercise 1.
 Put your thumb beneath your chin, with the rest of your fist pointing forward, and push upwards.
 Then, open your jaw against the pressure made by your hand.
 Do three sets of five repetitions each.

-- Jaw Exercise 4.
+- TMJ Exercise 4.
 This exercise is good at relieving extra pressure in your jaw joints.
 Push your jaw forward until your bottom teeth are slightly in front of your upper teeth.
 Repeat ten times.

 Stretching TMJ Exercises

 These help you build mobility in your head and jaw ligaments, a vital element in relieving joint pain and pressure.